-I have been privileged to attend over 100 births as of January 2013. (that number was last updated January 2013)
+I have been privileged to attend over 120 births as of October 2013.

 When you ask me to join you.
 Some moms want support at home, some moms want me to meet them at the hospital.
 It's a very personal decision.
 It depends on so many factors - how fast your contractions get up to speed (if they start out at every 6 minutes, or they start out every 30 minutes), whether your partner is being useful to you, whether your baby is facing up or down (sunny side up, or OP, occiput posterior), etc. There is no wrong time to ask me to join you in labor.
 Studies show that early support is better than too late.
 I have never understood other doulas and their "rules" for when you can call them.
 Aren't you paying me to support you during your birth?
 You might need my emotional support from the very beginning!